 There are a few things to keep in mind about your email content.
-First, we suggest that you set up a test mailbox at Mailgun and enable our spam filters to receive a “spamicity” score to test how your content is being judged by spam filters.
+First, we suggest setting up a test mailbox at http://mail-tester.com.
+Mail-Tester will provide you with a full analysis of your email for free.
 Here are some other things to consider:

 - Personalize your emails.
 Make sure to include the recipient’s address in the “To:” field and include his/her name in the greeting.

 - It is best to send multi-part emails using both text and HTML or text only.
 Sending HTML only email is not well received by ESPs.
 Also, remember that ESPs generally block images by default so HTML only will not look very good unless users are proactive about enabling images.

 - Test how your html email looks across all email clients and browsers.
 Litmus and Return Path have tools to do this.

 - Make your content relevant and targeted to the recipient.
 There are even tools like Movable Ink that let you dynamically update your content after it is delivered.